swig-fortran/flibcpp/doc/examples.rst

 the generic version of the :ref:`modules_algorithm_argsort` subroutine by sorting a native Fortran array of native Fortran types using a native Fortran subroutine.
-The only C interaction needed is to create C pointers to the Fortran array entries and to provide a C-bound comparator that converts those pointers back to native Fortran pointers.
+The only C interaction needed is to create C pointers to the Fortran array entries and to provide a C-bound comparator that converts those pointers back to native Fortran pointers. [#c_f_pointer]_

 .. literalinclude:: ../example/sort_generic.f90
    :linenos: